pwolle/secret-jitler/README.md

 - 🤯 see what's going on thanks to the narration

 ## Motivation
-As avid players of the game Secret Hitler, we are always discussing our stratiegies.
+As avid players of the game Secret Hitler, we are always discussing our strategies.
 Since we are programmmers, we decided to create a test for these strategies in simulated games.

 ## Installation